gchq/stroom-docs/content/en/community/documentation/building.md

 (out)Receiving objects: 100% (66006/66006), 286.61 MiB | 7.31 MiB/s, done.
 (out)Resolving deltas: 100% (34981/34981), done.
 {{</ command-line >}}

+### Configuring the fork

+You now need to configure the clone of your fork with details of the `gchq/stroom-docs` upstream, which will allow you to pull changes from it.

+{{< command-line >}}
+git remote add upstream https://github.com/gchq/stroom-docs.git
+{{</ command-line >}}

+### Checking out the correct branch

+There is a version of the documentation for each minor Stroom version (see [Stroom Versions]({{< relref "versions" >}}).

+Before you start editing/viewing the documentation you need to be working from the correct branch of the Git repository.
+If for example you are adding some content that is applicable to Stroom v7.0 then you need to checkout branch `7.0`.

+{{< command-line >}}
+git checkout 7.0
+{{</ command-line >}}

+### Creating a feature branch

+If you are making changes to the documentation then the recommended working practice is to always make changes on a _feature branch_.
+A feature branch would typically contain all commits/changes relating to a single feature, e.g. the addition of a new section, or updating the documentation for a specific change in Stroom.
+Having only these changes on a branch makes it easy to merge them into the release branch (e.g. `7.0`) or to just delete the branch if they are no longer needed.
+A feature branch would typically be merged into the appropriate release branch by creating a pull request in GitHub.

+Assuming you have checked out the desired release branch that you would like your changes to ultimately be merged into, do something like the following to create a feature branch (where `add-properties-section` is the name of your branch):

+{{< command-line >}}
+git checkout -b add-properties-section
+{{</ command-line >}}

+This will create the named branch and check it out in one step.

 ## Converting the PlantUML files to SVG